Fly fishing the River Eden

 Mid to late April brings the fish their first big feed of the year.
 We normally experience tremendous hatches of our daytime sedge, the Grannom (Brachycentrus subnubilis).

 Other species follow on throughout the season.
-Iron Blue duns and Olive uprights usually make an appearance in May, and Blue Winged Olives towards the end of the month and into June.
+Iron Blue duns and Olive uprights usually make an appearance in May.
+Blue Winged Olives towards the end of the month and into June.

 Many other species of 'upwings' are also present.
-As are various species of Caddis, stoneflies, midge and terrestrials including, the Black Gnat - falls of which can be quite prolific at times.
+As are various species of Caddis, stoneflies, midge and terrestrials like the Black Gnat.
+Falls of Black Gnat can be quite prolific at times.
 In some years the river can be covered in them day after day in late August and the fish can be seen gorging on them.

 The Trout season ends on September 30th.
 The final month sees a return of the Large Dark Olives and the opportunity to try for some bigger 'back-end' fish on the streamer.
 These Eden leviathians are not that common.
 But they're there and if you are prepared work the water with a bait fish imitation you may come across some of the larger specimens that our waters have to offer.